wheely/ember-dialog/README.md

 ```

 ### Notice dialog
 Without any buttons on a board.
-Output only for a 5 seconds (by default) and then disappear.
+Outputs only for a 5 seconds (by default) and then disappears.

 **Usage**
 ```javascript